daringanitch/terraform-vpc-advanced/README.md

 - Two private subnets with CIDR blocks of 10.0.3.0/24 and 10.0.4.0/24
 - Two users named Pete Locke and Tim Grimly
 - Two servers in the public subnets with a security group that allows all inbound and outbound traffic

+**Configuration**:
+To configure this code, you will need to specify the following:

+- The region in which to create the VPC and its associated resources.
+This is specified in the provider block.
+- The AMI to use for the servers.
+This is specified in the ami argument of the aws_instance resource.
+- The key pair to use for the servers.
+This is specified in the key_name argument of the aws_instance resource.

+**Outputs**:
+This code does not have any outputs.

+**Usage**:
+To use this code, you will need to do the following:

+- Install Terraform and configure your AWS credentials.
+- Create a new directory for your Terraform code.
+- Copy the code above into a file named main.tf in your new directory.
+- Run terraform init to initialize the directory.
+- Run terraform plan to see the resources that will be created.
+- If the plan looks correct, run terraform apply to create the resources.